 Data collected by the WQP from tribal waters throughout the Reservation have been used for the development of water quality standards which form the basis for protecting the tribal surface waters.
 The Tribe received Treatment as a State for Water Quality Standards and Section 401 Certification from the EPA in March 2018.

 For more information or to request a groundwater well test please contact Rachel Vaughn at 970-563-2222.

 319 – Stream Restoration

-§319 Nonpoint Source Program
+Nonpoint Source Pollution

-Agricultural Best Management Practices (Cost Share Program)
+Agricultural Best Management Practices

-Since 2004, the SUIT §319 program has been utilizing EPA §319 competitive grant funds to implement agricultural best management practices (BMPs) through the §319 program’s cost share program on Tribal and private land within the exterior boundary of the Southern Ute Indian Reservation.
-The BMPs that the cost share program supplies are improved irrigation equipment (typically gated pipe), riparian exclusion fencing, field filter strips, and off-stream watering sources.
-Currently, there are 34 active cost share participants that cover more than 760 acres within the Southern Ute Indian Reservation, with the majority of the projects fall within Pine River watershed.
-Annually, the implemented BMPs reduce approximately 354 pounds of nitrogen, 51 pounds of phosphorous, and 32,000 pounds of sediment from entering the creeks and rivers on the Reservation.
+Since 2004, the SUIT §319 program has utilized EPA grant funds to implement agricultural best management practices (BMPs) on Tribal and private land on the Reservation.
+The program provides improved irrigation equipment (typically gated pipe), riparian exclusion fencing, field filter strips, and off-stream watering sources.
+Currently, there are 45 active participants that use the BMP’s on approximately 975 acres.
+Most of the projects fall within Pine River watershed.
+Annually, the implemented BMPs reduce approximately 1,237 pounds of nitrogen, 133 pounds of phosphorous, and 31 tons of sediment from entering the creeks and rivers on the Reservation.
 If you or someone you know may be interested in implementing agricultural BMPs, please contact the nonpoint source program.

 Education and Outreach

-Services Provided to the Tribal Membership
+Services Provided to Tribal Membership